-Sharing our daily bread, Covenant World Relief
+Sharing our daily bread, in partnership with the Evangelical Covenant Church Of South Sudan (ECCSS) and Covenant World Relief (CWR).

-You Can Help
+You Can Help:

-We envision a threefold process:
+We envision a twofold process:

-1. Regular prayer both individual and congregational
+- Regular prayer, both individual and congregational.

-Checks should be made out to Community Covenant Church and designated:
+Checks should be made out to Community Covenant Church and designated: “CCC World Hunger Project”

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink.” —Matthew 25:35.